nicole-yoong/Portfolio/8_Week_SQL_Challenge/Data_Mart.md

 ![image](https://user-images.githubusercontent.com/77920592/197382001-5d980420-cad3-40be-ac64-b109fd1ef3f3.png)

 Looking at a longer 12-weeks period, the sales increase is the most siginificant in year 2018.
 We can observe a significant decline in sales in 2020 where the sales dropped by 0.66%.
-The management would need to ponder the reasons behind the annual sales decline, is there any detrimental causes other than teh introduction of new packaging.
+The management would need to ponder the reasons behind the annual sales decline, is there any detrimental causes other than the introduction of new packaging.